 - Clean and Rotate Toys.
 Much like human babies, birds use their mouths to explore and play with their toys.
 Once a week, any toys that are in your pet's cage should be removed, soaked, and scrubbed.
 As with the perches, it may be helpful to have a variety of toys on hand for your bird.
 That way, you can rotate the toys every week when you do your cleaning, effectively making sure that your bird does not get bored with his playthings.

 Once a month, you should do a thorough cleaning of the whole cage.
 If it is not too big, the easiest way to do this is to remove the perches, toys, dishes, grate, and tray and place the entire cage into the bathtub.
-Those with larger cages often take them outside to a deck or patio, using a water hose to spray the cage off.
+Those with larger cages often take them outside to a deck or patio, using a water hose or a power washer to spray the cage off.
 Do whatever works best for you, but make sure to follow these important tips:

 - Use a Good Scrub Brush.
 Buy a sturdy scrub brush with durable bristles to scrub the bars and base of the cage with.
 Use a cage cleaner to help break down stuck on material that is hard to get off.

 - Make Sure to Scrub the Cracks.
 Bird cages, particularly at the base, often have many cracks and crevices that provide an ideal place for germs to grow.
 Use the bristles of the scrub brush to get down into any grooves in the bird cage, and don't forget to scrub the corners where the bars are welded together.

 - Rinse and Dry Thoroughly.
 Always remember to rinse every inch of the cage completely, to remove any remnants of cleaners or detergents.
 Once the cage is clean, wipe it down with a towel before placing your bird inside.
 Wet birds get chilled easily, so it is important to make sure that the cage is completely dry.